anandtailwinds/majordomo-ai-docs/python-api/AdminApi.md

     workspace = 'workspace_example' # str | The name of the workspace to retrieve the information for.

     try:
+        # Get a list of permitted profiles, workspaces and stores for the user.
         api_response = api_instance.get_user_scope(workspace)
         print("The response of AdminApi->get_user_scope:\n")
         pprint(api_response)